top of page

 "They have to be happy in their environment and I think that’s the main thing and you can’t do that with force.
 Probably more and more breakers these days are taking that approach."

-Several years ago Julien travelled to California and joined 20 other horsemen and breakers from around the world.
+Four years ago Julien travelled to California and joined 20 other horsemen and breakers from around the world.

-"It really opened up my eyes to their approach to the job and it not being a matter now of just tying them up, bagging them down and putting a saddle on them and riding them," Julien said.
+"It really opened really up my eyes to their approach to the job and it not being a matter now of just tying them up, bagging them down and putting a saddle on them and riding them," Julien said.

 "It’s a matter of making sure the horses are going forward of their own accord.

-"There are a lot more techniques available now and it’s just a matter of finding out which is the right one for you with the discipline you are doing whether it be cutting, camp drafting, race horses, show jumpers or anything like that."
+"There are a lot more techniques available now and it’s just a matter of finding out which is the right one for you with the discipline you are doing whether it be cutting, camp drafting, race horses, show jumpers or anything like that.

-Welsh said the basics of breaking are all the same but as a breaker starts to refine his work, it's then when he branches off to a different or individual approach of how to get the horse going.
+Welsh said the basics of breaking are all the same but as a breaker starts to refine his work, it's then when he branches off to a different approach of how to get the horse going.

 In an industry defined by time and continually on the search for a two year-old, Welsh said breakers have to conform to the demands of the job.